tarwn/lessthandot-hugo/blogs/content/posts/2009-06-16-listing-all-the-user-defined-data-types.md

 WHERE is_user_defined = 1
 ```

-Let&#8217;s take a look how this works by adding a couple of User-Defined Data Types. we will add a birthday type which will be a datetime (on SQL Server 2008 it should be a date) and a StateCode which is a char(2)
+Let's take a look how this works by adding a couple of User-Defined Data Types. we will add a birthday type which will be a datetime (on SQL Server 2008 it should be a date) and a StateCode which is a char(2)

 sql
 USE master